 Developments in the year

-TCR performed well during the year.
 Contract renewal levels in its core European markets remain very high, demonstrating the defensive nature of the cash flows and TCR’s strong position in a growing market.
+Customers continue to value the improved efficiency, flexibility and reliability to their operations that contracting with TCR brings.

 TCR fits with the Company’s strategy of investing in companies with good asset backing, strong market positions and barriers to entry, yet with operational levers to achieve attractive returns for shareholders through active asset management: